-The fair market value for each of SSEA's derivative transactions have been determined by computing the difference between the contractual forward price and the published forward price at the respective energy market's settlement point(s) at market closing as of June 30, 2021 and 2020.
+The fair value for each of SSEA's derivative transactions have been determined by computing the difference between the contractual forward price and the published forward price at the respective energy market's settlement point(s) at market closing as of June 30, 2022 and 2021.
 All of the derivative transactions are settled and are valued at either the Henry Hub or the Palo Verde Hub, which are settlement hubs in the natural gas and electricity energy markets, respectively.

-Electricity financial contracts - As of June 30, 2021, SSEA has recorded hedged assets of \$18.4 million, deferred inflow of \$19.2 million and deferred outflow of \$0.8 million.
-As of June 30, 2020, SSEA has recorded hedged liabilities of approximately \$1.1 million, deferred inflow of \$0, and deferred outflow of \$1.1 million.
+Electricity financial contracts - As of June 30, 2022, SSEA has recorded hedged assets of \$41.9 million.
+As of June 30, 2021, SSEA has recorded hedged assets of approximately \$18.4 million.

-The following tables provide information related to SSEA's outstanding electricity financial contracts as of June 30, 2021 and 2020 (in thousands).
+The following tables provide information related to SSEA's outstanding electricity financial contracts as of June 30, 2022 and 2021.